Introduction

 This tab gives a scaled Jacobon plot

-The 'tramlines' either side of the leading diagonal mark the RCI for the YP-CORE for that person's age and gender.
-As the scores have been rescaled here everyone, regardless of age or gender, has tramlines on 1 above or 1 below the leading diagonal.
+As the 'tramlines' either side of the leading diagonal always mark the RCI for the YP-CORE for that person's age and gender.
 Points inside the tramlines mark people whose scores changed but less than the RCI (or RCC: Reliable Change Criterion), i.e. 'no reliable change'.
 Points below the lower tramline come from people whose YP-CORE scores improved more than the RCI and those above the upper tramline deteriorated more than the RCI.

 As in previous plots you can identify the points by hovering over them when you will see a 'tooltip' giving you the person's gender, age, first and last YP-CORE scores (not rescaled), the respondent ID and therapist ID.